 - 5. Fisheries.-The wealth of the waters of the Territory has so far been little exploited.
 Fish is caught at many places along the coast to supply the small local demand of the natives and of the few resident Europeans.
 Pearl-shell is exported in fair quantities, while beche-de-mer, trochus-shell and tortoise-shell also figure amongst the exports.
-The value of marine products exported in 1936-37 was £28.310, compared with £29.595 in the previous year. - 6.
+The value of marine products exported in 1937-38 was £14,819, compared with £28,310 in the previous year. - 6.
 Mining.-Except for gold there has been little mining in New Guinea, and knowledge of the mineral resources is as yet but scanty.
-Gold has been discovered on the Waria, the Ramu, the Francisco, and the Markham Rivers, etc. Rich gold was discovered in the Morobe District in 1926; the field is situated about 60 miles (35 by air) inland from Salamaua, the nearest coastal port.
+Gold has been discovered on the Waria, the Ramu, the Francisco, and the Markham Rivers, and recently in tributaries of the Sepik River.
+Rich gold was discovered in the Morobe District in 1926; the field is situated about 60 miles (35 by air) inland from Salamaua, the nearest coastal port.
 Communication has been established with the coast by a regular aeroplane service.

 Osmiridium is reported to have been found on the upper tributaries of the Ramu, and platinum on the Kabenau River.
 Copper has been discovered in the form of chalcopyrite and malachite in the Baining District.
 Iron occurs as magnesite and hæmatite in the Baining District, apparently in large quantities.
 Sulphur occurs in several localities in the volcanic regions of the Territory.
 Brown coal has been found on the mainland in the vicinity of Astrolabe Bay, and in the southern portion of New Ireland.